Harshmage/SSED/README.md

   - Checks game for Fallout 3 with a direct install path
 - `se-downloader.ps1 -SEGame SKSE64`
   - Checks game for Skyrim Special Edition Script Extender
-- `se-downloader.ps1 -SEGame F76SFE -dlkeep -nexusPAPI "NexusMods Personal API Key"`
+- `se-downloader.ps1 -SEGame F76SFE -dlkeep -nexusAPI "NexusMods Personal API Key"`
   - Checks game for Fallout 76 SFE, an overlay DLL for Text Chat, requires NexusMods API Key, and does not delete the extracted download

 For Vortex users, add a new tool to your managed game (you'll have to do this for each game)